belobig/ExtraExercises/README.md

 # ExtraExercises
-Code written as exercises, such as for contests on Freelancer.com
+Code written as exercises, such as for Interview Coding Tests, or contests on Freelancer.com